 - Preparing and handling medical instruments and supplies.

 - Collecting and preparing specimens for laboratory testing.

 - Other important health care tasks.

-The Medical Assistant program at North-West College provides students with the health care knowledge and training required to begin working in a health care or medical office, including medical clinics, doctors' offices, HMOs, rehabilitation centers, hospitals and other health care facilities.
+The Medical Assistant program at North-West College provides students with the health care knowledge, training and certification required to begin working in a health care or medical office, including medical clinics, doctors' offices, HMOs, rehabilitation centers, hospitals and other health care facilities.